Union Depot (film)

-Union Depot is a 1932 American pre-Code film directed by Alfred E. Green for Warner Bros., starring Douglas Fairbanks Jr. and Joan Blondell, and based on an unpublished play by Joe Laurie Jr., Gene Fowler, and Douglas Durkin.
+Union Depot is a 1932 American pre-Code melodrama film directed by Alfred E. Green for Warner Bros., starring Douglas Fairbanks Jr. and Joan Blondell, and based on an unpublished play by Joe Laurie Jr., Gene Fowler, and Douglas Durkin.
 The film, an ensemble piece for the studio's contract players, also features performances by Guy Kibbee, Alan Hale, Frank McHugh, David Landau, and George Rosener.
+In the United Kingdom it was released under the title Gentleman for a Day.

 Plot

-Charles "Chick" Miller (Douglas Fairbanks Jr.) is a hobo released from jail for vagrancy, along with fellow drifter "Scrap Iron" Scratch (Guy Kibbee).
+Charles "Chic" Miller (Douglas Fairbanks Jr.) is a hobo released from jail for vagrancy, along with fellow drifter "Scrap Iron" Scratch (Guy Kibbee).
 The two men walk to the local railroad station to hop a train out of town.
-Through a series of chance encounters at Union Depot, Chick becomes, in his words, a "Gentleman for a Day" (the name under which the film was released in the United Kingdom).
+Through a series of chance encounters at Union Depot, Chic becomes, in his words, a "gentleman for a day".

-At the depot Chick finds in a public washroom a suitcase left by a drunk passenger.
+At the depot Chic finds in a public washroom a suitcase left by a drunk passenger.
 In the suitcase are toiletries and a nice double-breasted man's suit with cash in one pocket.
-After changing into the suit, Chick uses the money to buy a much-needed meal at the depot's diner.
+After changing into the suit, Chic uses the money to buy a much-needed meal at the depot's diner.
 Soon he meets Ruth Collins (Joan Blondell) sitting on a bench in the terminal.
 She tells him she is an out-of-work chorus girl and is desperate to raise $64 for train fare to Salt Lake City, where a job is waiting for her.
 Initially, he thinks she is a prostitute, although he begins to believe her after she shows him a telegram with her job offer.
 She then confides to him that she is worried about a "madman" following her, a Dr. Bernardi (George Rosener), who resides in the same boarding house she recently left.
 She adds that the strange doctor has "bad eyes" and once paid her to read to him in the evenings.
-Now feeling sorry for Ruth, Chick tells her he will give her the money she needs "with no strings attached".
+Now feeling sorry for Ruth, Chic tells her he will give her the money she needs "with no strings attached".